FranciscoMoretti/site/content/code-tips/use-explanatory-variables.md

 }
 ```

-## Related principles
+## References

-- **Single Responsibility Principle**: Explanatory variables support the Single Responsibility Principle by making code more modular and focused on a single task. 🔗
+### 🔀 Related principles

-- **Don't Repeat Yourself (DRY)**: Using explanatory variables helps avoid code duplication by reusing meaningful variables instead of duplicating complex expressions. 🔄
+- **Choose Descriptive Names**: Meaningful variable names complement the use of explanatory variables, further enhancing code clarity. 📛
-- **Naming Conventions**: Explanatory variables align with good naming conventions, promoting clarity and understanding of code elements. 🏷️
+- **Separation of Concerns**: Breaking down complex calculations into smaller steps aligns with the principle of dividing code into distinct, manageable units. 🧩
-- **Separation of Concerns**: By separating complex expressions into smaller variables, you achieve a clearer separation of concerns within your codebase. 🧩
+- **Single Responsibility Principle**: By using explanatory variables, you promote code that follows the single responsibility principle, as each variable represents a specific calculation or concept. 🎯
-- **KISS Principle (Keep It Simple, Stupid)**: Explanatory variables contribute to keeping code simple and straightforward, making it easier to comprehend and maintain. 🤓
+- **Don't Repeat Yourself (DRY)**: Reusing explanatory variables reduces code duplication and fosters a more maintainable codebase. 🔁